clojure/core.async/doc/flow-guide.md

 ### transition: `(step-fn state transition) -> state'`

 The transition arity is called any time the flow or process undergoes a lifecycle transition (::flow/start, ::flow/stop, ::flow/pause, ::flow/resume).
-The description arity takes the current state and returns an updated state to be used for subsequent calls.
+The transition arity takes the current state and returns an updated state to be used for subsequent calls.

 The step-fn should use the transition arity to coordinate the creation, pausing, and shutdown of external resources in a process.